MusclePharm Arnold Iron Whey Protein Supplement Review

-Then we have the ?matrix of amino acids? which is a blend of L-Glycine, L-Taurine, BCAA's and L-Glutamine.
+Then we have the ?amino acid matrix? which is a mixture of L-Glycine, L-Taurine, BCAA's and L-Glutamine.

-Finally, we have flavorings, sugar and some other small ingredients to add flavor, thickness and help with the dissolution of the product, in addition to a digestive enzyme (lactase).
+Finally, we have flavorings, sugar and a few other small ingredients to add flavor, thickness and help with the dissolution of the product, in addition to a digestive enzyme (lactase).

-As for the matrix of amino acids, composed mainly of L-Glycine and L-Taurine, it is again what is becoming more and more common, weak amino acids for muscle building, which appear in protein formulas in order to increase their content.
+As for the amino acid matrix, mainly composed of L-Glycine and L-Taurine, it is again what is becoming more and more common, weak amino acids for muscle building, which appear in protein formulas in order to increase their content.

-What matters most is already known to be the nutritional value, and although the formula may raise suspicions, you never know what we will find until we look at this table.
+What matters most is the nutritional value, and although the formula may raise suspicions, you never know what you will find until you look at this table.

 We used the vanilla flavor table.

-The first column refers to a dose (32.4g) and the second to the values of this supplement for each 100g of product.
+The first column refers to a dose (32.4g) and the second to the values of this supplement per 100g of product.

-As if the supplement's low protein concentration weren't enough, we still have 18.52g of carbohydrates.
+As if the low protein concentration of this supplement wasn't enough, we also have 18.52g of carbohydrates.

-That is, 18,52% of this whey supplement is composed of sugars.
+In other words, 18,52% of this whey supplement is made up of sugars.

-These are really very low protein values, especially considering that the formula is composed of a ?matrix of amino acids? led by L-Glycine and followed by L-Taurine, two non-essential amino acids with little impact on muscle building.
+The protein values are really low, especially considering that the formula is made up of a “matrix of amino acids” led by L-Glycine and followed by L-Taurine, two non-essential amino acids with little impact on muscle building.

-Unfortunately (and conveniently) MusclePharm does not offer the aminogram of this supplement, which makes it impossible to assess the quality of the (little) protein in this product, however, looking at the nutritional values and ingredients used, it would probably only disappoint even more those who have already purchased Iron Whey.
+Unfortunately (and conveniently) MusclePharm does not provide the aminogram of this supplement, which makes it impossible to assess the quality of the (little) protein in this product.
+However, looking at the nutritional values and ingredients used, it would probably only disappoint those who have already purchased it even more.
+Iron Whey.

-Then there is the price to save this product, since in nutritional terms the quality is scarce.
+The price remains to save this product, since in nutritional terms the quality is scarce.

-Although the values vary from store to store, this is an average price of what we find in the best known sports supplement stores.
+Although prices vary from store to store, this is an average price of what we find in the most well-known sports supplement stores.

-*The cost per 100g of protein, refers to the amount paid for each 100g of real protein.
-While the cost per serving refers to the cost per scoop, in this case 32.4g which contains 22g of protein, the cost per 100g of protein refers not to 100g of product but to 100g of protein itself.
+*The cost per 100g of protein refers to the amount paid for each 100g of real protein.
+While the cost per dose refers to the cost for each scoop, in this case 34g and containing 24g of protein, the cost per 100g of protein refers not to 100g of product but to 100g of protein itself.

-Starting with the smallest format (907g), each serving of this supplement, which provides 22g of protein, costs 1.25€.
+Starting with the smallest format (907g), each dose of this supplement, which provides 22g of protein, costs 1.25€.

-In short, Arnold's whey comes at a VERY high price.
+In short, Arnold's whey is VERY high priced.

 Where to buy?

-You find this supplement available here and you can still use the code GVIRTUAL to get 10% discount.
+You can find this supplement available here and you can still use the code GVIRTUAL to get you 10% discount.

-Arnold Schwarzenegger was undoubtedly one of the greatest bodybuilders ever, and he is undoubtedly a great inspiration.
-The same cannot be said of Arnold Iron Whey.
+Arnold Schwarzenegger was undoubtedly one of the greatest bodybuilders of all time, and is undoubtedly a great inspiration.
+The same cannot be said about Arnold Iron Whey.

-As positive points we only found two; the protein matrix uses good ingredients and if the product was composed only of this matrix we would be facing a supplement worthy of Arnold.
+As positive points we only found two; the protein matrix uses good ingredients and if the product were composed only of this matrix we would be looking at a supplement worthy of Arnold.

 The second positive point?

-The negative points are simple: low protein content, abusive sugar content and excessive price.
+As for the negative points, it's simple: low protein content, abusive sugar content and excessive price.